stackbit-projects/smiling-cabbage-e6005/story.md

 ---
-title: Story About the Book
+title: Organisation of Prints and Drawings
 seo:
   title: Story About the Book
   description: This is the about page